Helpful Gardening Tips

 The trunk on this tree starts a deep gray or black that is smooth.
 Then, as the tree grows older, the trunk develops deep furrows, adding an attractive aged look to this tree that easily grows up to 80 feet tall.

 The leaves on the Southern Red Oak alternate on either side of the stem and can be up to 9-inches long.
-The leaves are glossy green on the top and are a lighter green on the bottom with rusty-colored, short hairs.
+The leaves are glossy green on the top and lighter green on the bottom with rusty-colored, short hairs.
 This unique characteristic gives this tree a beautiful look when the leaves blow in the wind.
 The leaves turn a copper color in the fall.
 The three-to-five lobe leaves can be elliptical, obovate, or ovate.

 This tree produces male and female flowers in the spring that are pollinated by the wind.